List of Most Frequently asked Agile Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Q #8) What are the disadvantages of the agile model?

-Answer: Some of the disadvantages of using agile model are as follows:
+Answer: Some of the disadvantages of using the agile model are as follows:

-a) Not easy to predict: When you encounter a large project, it is not easy to get an idea how much effort will it need
+- Not easy to predict: When you encounter a large project, it is not easy to get an idea of how much effort will it require.

-b) If the guidelines given by the customers is not properly grasped, then final outcome of the project is not customer satisfying
+- If the guidelines given by the customers are not properly grasped, then final outcome of the project is not as per customer satisfaction.

-d) High-level decisions are under the hand of Veterans, if not combined with non-experienced one, freshers have little scope to grasp proper knowledge.
+- High-level decisions are under the hand of Veterans, if not combined with non-experienced ones, freshers have little scope to grasp proper knowledge.